Blog

 Frequently asked questions

-How do you create effective ad creative within SEC/FINRA restrictions?
+How do you create effective ad creative within SEC and FINRA advertising restrictions?

-What channels work best for fintech performance marketing?
+What performance marketing channels work best for fintech companies in 2026?

-How do you fix attribution after iOS 14.5?
+How do you fix attribution accuracy after iOS and browser privacy changes?

-Performance marketing engagements typically run $10K-$25K per month for strategy and management, separate from media spend.
-This includes attribution architecture, channel optimization, creative strategy, and reporting.
-Compare to hiring a performance marketing director ($180K-$250K fully loaded) — you get specialized expertise across channels without the overhead.
+Engagements typically run $10K-$25K per month for strategy and management, separate from media spend.
+That covers attribution architecture, channel optimization, creative strategy, and reporting.
+Compare to a full-time performance marketing director at $180K-$250K fully loaded – you get cross-channel expertise without the fixed overhead, and you can scale the engagement based on growth stage.

 Related Solutions